data-to-insight/ofsted-ilacs-scrape-tool/README.md

 ### The inspection reports output summary is refreshed on a weekly basis, usually on the first working day.

 ## Initial problem brief
 D2I and some local authorities use the ADCS published Ofsted ILACS inspections Excel summary as part of their internal data workflow(s).
 However the use of this data is restricted by the limited frequency that the summary sheet is (re-)published.
-Given that Ofsted inspection reports are published mcuh more regularly, can we access that data/results directly ourselves and re-create a similar summary to the ADCS version.
-Perhaps if we can, is there any other data elements that we can bring in to increase the potential use-cases for this data.
+Given that Ofsted inspection reports are published much more regularly, the brief became can we access the data/results directly ourselves and re-create a similar but more timely summary.
+If we can, are there any other data elements that we can bring in to increase the potential use-cases for LA colleagues.

 ## Solution overview
-This project is based on a proof-of-concept, 'can we do this' basis.
+This project is based on the initial proof-of-concept.
 As such it's supplied very much with the disclaimer of 'please check the vitals' if you're embedding it into something more critical, and likewise pls feel free to feedback into the project with suggestions.
 The structure of the code and processes have much scope for improvement, but some of the initial emphasis was on maintaining a level of code readability so that others might have an easier time of taking it further.
 That said, we needed to take some of the scrape/cleaning processes further than anticipated due to inconsistencies in the source site/data; this has ultimately impacted the intended 're-usable mvp' approach to codifying a solution for the original problem.

 The results structure and returned data is based almost entirely on the originating ILACS Summary produced/refreshed periodically by the ADCS; the use of which has previously underpinned several D2I projects.
 We're aware of several similar collections of longer-term work on and surrounding the Ofsted results theme, and would be happy to hear from those who perhaps also have bespoke ideas for changes here that would assist their own work.